National emblem of Belarus: Legislation

 The current law regulating the design and use of the Belarusian emblem was passed on July 5, 2004.
 Article 9 of Chapter 3 of Law No. 301-3 begins by describing the official drawing of the Belarusian arms and regulates its proper design.
 Officially, the arms can be drawn in full colour, monochrome or using two colors.
 Article 10 states that the national emblem must be displayed at specified locations continually, such as the residences of the Belarusian leader, the chamber of the National Assembly and at governmental offices of national and regional levels.

 The emblem can also be used on documents issued by the government, including money, passports and official letterheads.
 In addition, the emblem is displayed on all ballot boxes, campaign mailings and promotional standards when the election is starting.

 It also appears on their border posts between Belarus and Russia.

 The law also restricts the use of the emblem in other contexts—e.g. cities, towns or oblasts may not adopt a coat of arms or emblem using the national emblem either completely or in part.
 Furthermore, organizations not listed in the Law on State Symbols may only use the emblem by permission.
 The emblem can be used by both foreigners and citizens of Belarus, as long as the symbol is displayed with respect, although citizens may not use the state emblem on letterheads or business cards if they are not agents of the government.

 History

 Pahonia

-According to Encyclopædia Britannica, despite the fact that the Belarusians share a distinct ethnic identity and language, they never previously had a political sovereignty prior to 1918.
-According to vexillologist Whitney Smith, the unique Belarusian national symbols were not created as a result of the foreign rule of the Belarusian territories by Prussia, Poland, Lithuania, and Russia until the 20th century.
+Despite the fact that the Belarusians share a distinct ethnic identity and language, they never previously had a political sovereignty prior to 1918.
+According to vexillologist Whitney Smith, the unique Belarusian national symbols were not created until the 20th century, as a consequence of the foreign rule of the Belarusian territories by Prussia, Poland, Lithuania, and Russia.
 According to the formerly popular historian Arnold J. Toynbee, the pagan Lithuanians performed sweeping conquests of the Orthodox Ruthenians and this medieval greatness of Lithuania was conveyed in its heraldic emblem – a galloping horseman.
 The 18th-century Russian historian Vasily Tatishchev, who was at the time able to consult the subsequently lost Polotsk Chronicle, maintained that "from time immemorial the coat of arms of Belarus [White Rus′] depicted a knight on horseback with his sword raised."